Arc the Lad (video game): Story

 In Alatos, the party meets a merchant named Chongara, who was instructed by Yoshua to guide them to the Guardian of Light.
 He wanted them to get him the Summon Pot in exchange for the information.
 After speaking with the Guardian of Light and getting the Light Stone, Gogen tells them the location of the next Guardian in Greyshinne.
 Before departing, Chongara boards the Silver Noah, telling Arc and company that he feels besieged to assist them in their quest.

 In Greyshinne, the party heads to Amaidar Temple (ラマだ寺, Ramada Temple).
 The Archmonk of the temple instructs the monk, Iga, to deal with Arc.
 The party pleads with Iga until Gogen suggests that he and Arc duel in order to gain permission to access the mountain.
 After Arc wins, Iga and the party speak with the Archmonk.
 Kukuru senses with her magic mirror that the Archmonk is a monster, which then causes the Archmonk to flee into the fighting grounds.
 Arc and team give chase and defeat the Archmonk.
 On Mt.
 Amaidar, the Earth Guardian gives them the Earth Stone.
 When they return to the temple, Iga asks them if he may help them in their quest.

 In Niedel, the party hears that a tournament is being held where the winner wins a Wind Orb.
 Believing this is related to the Wind Guardian, one member of the party enlists in the tournament.
-Once that person wins the tournament, the party discovers that the winners of each tournament are later killed by the organizers so that they can retain the Wind Orb.
+Once that person wins the tournament, the party discovers the winners of each tournament are later killed by the organizers so they can retain the Wind Orb.
 After defeating the crooked announcer, the party frees the Wind Guardian from the Wind Orb and received the Wind Stone.

-The Water Guardian lies in Zariban, a desert land once fertile but rendered arid by the over-processing of energy stones.
+The Water Guardian lies in Zariban, a desert land once fertile, but rendered arid by the over-processing of energy stones.
 The party meet a clansman of the Saryu Tribe who by Yoshua's request leads them to his village.
-The village was suddenly destroyed by an attack by Kasadoll, a general and ruler of Zariban.
+The village was suddenly destroyed by an attack from Kasadoll, a general and ruler of Zariban.
 He is after the Water Guardian and destroyed the village as the Saryu Tribe are holding the key to entering the Water Shrine.
 They manage to defeat him and gain the Water Stone.
-From the stone, they've learned that the last guardian is in Seirya.
+From the stone, they have learned that the last guardian is in Seirya.